fjmrt/NeuralNet_onImageJ/README.md

 2. Put 'mnist2layersWeight.txt' and 'mnist_2layers.ijm' in mymacro folder.
 3. Start ImageJ.
 4. You can see mymacro in Pulgin menu.
 Select "mnist 2layers" in plugin menu.
 5. GUI will guide you.
-20 pixel width paintbrush tool is optimal for drawing.
+20 pixel width paintbrush tool is optimal for drawing a number.

 - If you activate "show probability", the probability distribution will be shown.
 - Press OK after drawing a number, then you get popup with estimated number and a bar graph of probability distribution.
-- Drawn image is binned by average into 28x28 pix during estimation.
+- The image is binned by average into 28x28 pix during estimation.

 ### neural net learning
 Just run the program in appropriate environment.
-Please confirm the package requirements are satisfiled.
+Please confirm the package requirements are fullfilled.